Student Job Openings

 - I-9 Form Verification: The I-9 form is used for verifying eligibility to work in the United States.
 In order to work on campus, you must complete an I-9.
 For this form, certain documentation is required.
 Individuals usually use a drivers license and Social Security card or a passport for verification.
 International students usually use their passport and I-94 for verification.
 There are other acceptable documents for working on campus; please contact us for details.

-- Social Security Number: All students are required to have a social security number prior to beginning their work on campus.
-International (F-1 visa) students must contact Student Life Services for assistance in obtaining a social security number if they do not already have one.
+- Social Security Number: All students are required to have a Social Security number prior to beginning their work on campus.
+International (F-1 visa) students must contact the International Student Advisor for assistance in obtaining a Social Security number, if they do not already have one.
 Click here for more information about receiving a Social Security card as an F-1 visa student.

 International (F-1 visa) Students